John Worsley (artist): Life

 As a prisoner, Worsley documented camp life with warmth, accuracy, and humour.
 He also directed his talent to covert pursuits, including the creation of counterfeit documentation, and Albert, an ingenious life-size figurine, crafted from newspaper, a wire frame, and human hair.
 The figurine had blinking ping-pong ball eyes that were powered by a pendulum made from a sardine tin.
 For four days, Albert successfully deceived the prison guards, masquerading as an officer during roll-call, while the lieutenant he had replaced made good his escape.
 However, the escapee was eventually recaptured, and Albert was hidden for the next escape.

 After the war, Worsley remained under Naval engagement, painting portraits of high-ranking officers for the Admiralty, before securing a commission for the popular children's weekly, Eagle, and its companion paper, Girl, achieving his greatest success with The Adventures of P.C.
 49, a comic strip featuring the exploits of a British constable.
-Aside from illustrating comics, periodicals, and advertisements - including a series of Army Recruitment posters out of the Boy's Own mould, Worsley also assisted Scotland Yard; his ability to draft from description secured the capture of the nurse implicated in the notorious London baby-snatch of 1990.
+Aside from illustrating comics, periodicals, and advertisements – including a series of army recruitment posters out of the Boy's Own mould - Worsley also assisted the Metropolitan Police; his ability to draft from description secured the capture of the nurse implicated in the notorious London baby-snatch of 1990.

 By 1970, Worsley entered the arena of family entertainment, rendering hundreds of large plates for televised adaptations of The Wind in the Willows, Treasure Island, A Christmas Carol, and The Little Grey Men, later released as large-format prints for children.
 During his lifetime, he illustrated over forty books, concluding with a record of his exploits during the Second World War.
 Worsley died on 3 October 2000 at the age of 81.